 I have a dream you will reevaluate your raison d’etre.
 You will ask yourself whether you’re in the business of selling, and you won’t answer cavalierly.You will not pat yourself on the back for being different than your for profit brethren.
 You will not tell yourself that nonprofits are about mission, values and doing good deeds; whereas for profits are about greed and sales.
 You will reevaluate why people compare ‘making the ask’ to ‘making the sale.’

-I have a dream you will embrace your role as a salesperson, understanding how fundamentally human this is.You will understand that ‘selling’ (the very definition of which is ‘to exchange or deliver for money or its equivalent’) is something that we’re constantly doing.
+I have a dream you will embrace your role as a salesperson, understanding how fundamentally human this is.You will understand that ‘selling’ (the very definition of which is ‘to exchange or deliver for money or its equivalent’) is something we’re all constantly doing.
 And you will have an “ah ha” moment that this is also what ‘fundraising’ is about — a value-for-value exchange.
 A donor gives something of value (money or an in-kind good or service) and the charity returns something of value to the donor.
 As Daniel Pink writes in his book To Sell Is Human “the ability to move others to exchange what they have for what we have is crucial to our survival and our happiness.
 It has helped our species evolve, lifted our living standards, and enhanced our daily lives.
 The capacity to sell isn’t some unnatural adaption to the merciless world of commerce.
 It is part of who we are.”

 I have a dream you will come from a place of love, not need.
 When interacting with your supporters you will do more than tell folks how much money you require.
 You will consider how your supporters benefit and what’s in it for them if they invest with you.
 You will help people to value your accomplishments by assuring they understand your impact.
 You will develop systems for collecting and sharing countless stories about your impact.
 You will recognize that if you don’t demonstrate impact, then you can’t expect folks to worry what might happen were you to be unable to grow or, even worse, cease to exist.